GNOME/tinysparql/HACKING.md

 # Running Tracker daemons under Valgrind

 The Tracker daemons are launched using D-Bus autolaunch.
-When running them from the source tree using tracker-sandbox or the functional tests, the commandline is controlled by the D-Bus .service.in files stored in `./tests/services`.
+When running them from the source tree using the run-uninstalled script or the functional-tests, the commandline is controlled by the D-Bus .service.in files stored in `./tests/services`.
 Just change the `Exec=` line to add Valgrind, like this:

     Exec=/usr/bin/valgrind @abs_top_builddir@/src/tracker-store/tracker-store

-By default the tracker-sandbox utility and the functional-tests will only show output from Tracker code.
+By default the run-uninstalled script and the functional-tests will only show output from Tracker code.
 For the functional-tests, set TRACKER_TESTS_VERBOSE=1 to see output from Valgrind.
 For tracker-sandbox use the `--debug-dbus` option.